Experience Orlando’s microbrewery scene in comfort and style with Hop On! Central Florida Brew Tours.

 - Downtown, East Orlando and North Orlando: World of Beer in downtown Orlando

-- South Orlando: World of Beer in Orlando’s Dr. Phillips neighborhood near Universal Orlando Resort
+- South Orlando: House of Beer in Orlando’s Hunters Creek neighborhood

 - West Orlando: World of Beer in Clermont, about 35 minutes west of downtown Orlando and 30 minutes north of Walt Disney World® Resort

-You'll have to arrange for your own travel to and from World of Beer.
+You'll have to arrange for your own travel to and from pickup locations.
 On-site parking is available, but if you don’t have a designated driver in tow, please opt for a taxi or ride-sharing service.

-Broken Cauldron Tap Room is located in downtown Orlando, close to Exploria Stadium (formerly Orlando City Stadium).
+Broken Strings Brewery (formerly Broken Cauldron Tap Room) is located in downtown Orlando, close to Exploria Stadium.
 When I took the tour, it was the sole pickup and drop-off location for Hop On!, and it's still featured in the current Downtown route.
-The name is derived from the fact that Orlando’s Broken Strings Brewery and Black Cauldron Brewing use the location.

 Learn more: Downtown Orlando